jpmckinney/open_source_canada/README.md

     bundle exec rake licenses:github

-### License repositories without licenses
+### Add licenses to repositories without licenses

+This section describes tools to submit pull requests to add licenses to repositories that don't have any.

-List the repositories without licenses:
+First, run the `licenses:github` task above.
+Then, list the repositories without licenses:

     bundle exec rake licenses:none

-List one organization's repositories without licenses:
+Or, list one organization's repositories without licenses:

     bundle exec rake licenses:none ORG=wet-boew

-List the repositories without licenses as a comma-separated list:
+Then, list the repositories without licenses as a comma-separated list:

     bundle exec rake licenses:none CSV=true